 By preparing for divorce properly and obtaining representation from a lawyer who can effectively present your case, you can help secure your financial future after your divorce.
 Financial planning is essential.
 Whether it is an uncontested divorce or contested divorce, financial planning is essential to securing alimony, child support, and other kinds of support.
 Expert family law attorneys can also assist you in the following ways:

 Creating a projected budget:

 Gordon N. Shayne can help you create a document that demonstrates income and expenses so the court is aware of what your finances will be like when the marriage ends.

 Obtaining projected cost estimates:

 Living without the Alimony of your spouse may mean that you have to go back to school or obtain specialized training for a new career.
-As your attorney, Gordon N. Shayne can help you create a document that estimates how much college or vocational school will be if you believe that going back to school or obtaining a degree or specialized training is necessary.
+As your attorney, Gordon N. Shayne, Fernandina Beach, FL will help you create a document that estimates how much college or vocational school will be if you believe that going back to school or obtaining a degree or specialized training is necessary.

 Obtaining housing expense estimates:

 If you are seeking Alimony, you will need to provide an accurate estimate of housing expenses, such as the rent and utilities that you will be expected to pay once you are on your own.
 Mr. Shayne can help you organize these documents and communicate their significance to the court.